Baser Amer: Professional career

 Amer was picked seventh overall by the Meralco Bolts of the Philippine Basketball Association in the 2015 PBA draft.
 On October 30, 2015, it was announced by his agent, Charlie Dy via his Instagram account that Amer already signed his rookie deal with Meralco.
 In his PBA debut on November 4, 2015, went scoreless after missing all his four shots, adding just one assist and one board against two turnovers in 14 minutes of action.
 In his third game with the Bolts, he was thrust into the starting lineup, scoring 9 points (on 57% FG shooting), 3 rebounds, 6 assists in 30:55 minutes of action, in a losing effort against Barako Bull on November 15, 2015.

 He was selected for both the 2017 and 2018 PBA All-Star Games, both playing for the Mindanao All-Stars.
 In 2018, Baser was named the All-Star Game MVP after delivering 22 points, 7 rebounds and 7 assists in the win.

 On February 4, 2021, Amer, along with Bryan Faundo, was traded to the Blackwater Bossing for Mac Belo.
 On December 30, 2021, Amer signed a one-year contract extension with the Bossing.
 He signed another one-year contract extension with the team on December 29, 2022.
+The contract was supposed to end on December 31, 2023, but on the same day he signed a contract extension with the team until the end of the 2023–24 PBA Commissioner's Cup.
+He was left unsigned after the end of the conference and became an unrestricted free agent.

+On February 13, 2024, Amer signed with the NLEX Road Warriors, reuniting him with his former college coach Frankie Lim.